“What really interests me is whether God had any choice in the creation of the world” – Albert Einstein

 “We humans have seen the atoms which constitute all of nature and the forces that sculpted this work.
 And we, who embody the local eyes and ears and thoughts and feelings of the Cosmos, have begun to wonder about our origins.
 [We are] starstuff pondering the stars; organized assemblages of ten billion billion billion atoms considering the evolution of atoms; tracing the long journey by which, here at last, consciousness arose.
 We are a way for the Cosmos to know itself.” – Carl Sagan

 Even if we exist in a multiverse, the anthropic principle does not preclude the possibility that our universe has become aware for a reason.
 Just because our existence is lucky does not mean it is necessarily trivial.
-While the human species is coincidental, human nature may represent a universal tendency found in the development of all sentient beings.
+While the human species is coincidental, human nature may represent a universal tendency found in the evolution of all sentient beings.
 Any self-awareness that arises will consider its existence meaningful, and its intelligence will be bound with an emotional purpose.
 Maybe our intuition tells us we matter because we do, in fact, matter.
 In the interest of our survival, this idea is certainly worth considering.

 “There is in this Universe much of what seems to be design.
 Every time we come upon it, we breathe a sigh of relief.
 We are forever hoping to find, or at least safely deduce, a Designer.
 But instead, we repeatedly discover that natural processes… can extract order out of chaos, and deceive us into deducing purpose where there is none… [But] maybe there is one hiding, maddeningly unwilling to be revealed.” – Carl Sagan